It was only when my sister came to find me that I knew something was wrong. She never left the main room unattended.

 “I’ll sort something out.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, IsavelWrite a Review